PerStirpes/heap/reference.md

 [Funnel](https://docs.heapanalytics.com/docs/funnel)
 [Improve Conversion](https://docs.heapanalytics.com/docs/improve-conversion#section-how-can-i-track-a-specific-channel-or-campaign-)

+## Make it Easier for Customers to Buy
+See every action before a conversion.
+Expose friction in your user flows and measure the effectiveness of your A/B tests.

+### Retroactive Funnels
+Dynamically change your funnel events.
+Discover which page or even which form field is causing users to drop off, and compare how cohorts convert.

+### Auto-Capture A/B Testing Data
+Understand how A/B tests influence your customers’ entire experience with Heap’s one click integration.
+Codelessly enrich your user behavior data with data from your A/B testing suite (Optimizely, VWO, Monetate, etc.)

+### Behavioral Segmentation
+Does reading reviews, blogposts, or white papers correlate with higher conversion rates?
+Unlike Google and Adobe, use behavior in your segments.

 ### Complete & Retroactive Dataset
 Autocapture ensures your underlying dataset is complete.
 Every piece of user interaction is retroactive.